Xeno852/SmashAndGrab/README.md

 Some other usages are as follows:

 Flags:
--s: this flag followed by the name of the scope (predefined or user defined) will run ./smashandgrab only on specific -f : this flag does a fast grab
+-s: this flag followed by the name of the scope (predefined or user defined) will run ./smashandgrab only on specific<br>
+-f : this flag does a fast grab<br>
 -l : this flag will be as loud as possible and run in parallel
--q: this flag attempts to run as quiet as possible
+-q: this flag attempts to run as quiet as possible<br>
--u: this flag followed by a string or file, targets only the users that are listed
+-u: this flag followed by a string or file, targets only the users that are listed<br>